DavidHe1127/Mr.He_HandBook/DevOps/Security/README.md

 #### SAN Cert

-- SAN (Subject Alternate Name) cert can be used to protect multiple hostnames by a single cert. i.e www.ssl.com/faq.ssl.com/ssl.com/tools.ssl.com can all be protected by one SAN cert.
+- SAN (Subject Alternate Name) - an optional property in the cert can be used to protect multiple hostnames by a single cert. i.e www.ssl.com/faq.ssl.com/ssl.com/tools.ssl.com can all be protected by one SAN cert.
+- `CN` can only contain one entry: either a wildcard or non-wildcard name.
+It's not possible to specify a list of names covered by an SSL certificate `CN`. `SAN` was introduced to solve this limitation.
 - SAN infor can be found in the cert by looking for `Extension: Subject Alternative Name` in chrome.
-- In modern cert validation process, if `SAN` is found, always checks it first and ignores `CN`.
+- In modern cert verification process, if `SAN` is found, always checks it first and ignores `CN`.
 One should put all protected domains in `SAN`.
+- Only non-Wildcard names can be added to `SAN`.
 - Consider using SAN if you want to protect multiple **domains** i.e `abc.com/bcd.com`.
-If multiple subdomains under one root domain such as `www.ssl.com/faq.ssl.com/tools.ssl.com`, consider using `SSL Wildcard Cert`.
+If multiple subdomains `www/faq/tools` under the same root domain `ssl.com`, consider using `SSL Wildcard Cert`.

 References